nzkelvin/nzkelvin.github.io/_posts/2023-06-15-implementing-approval-processes-in-power-automate.markdown

     - If approved, the partner's access is extended, and a record of this decision is logged.
     - If denied, the partner is notified, and an entry of the denial is logged for future reference.
     - If the admin does not respond within a certain period, a reminder is sent to ensure action is taken.
+4. **Auditing**: It can capture the voters, but the information is only available in the Approval Center and flow execution logs, but not in CRM.

 ![image](../images/2023-06-15-implementing-approval-processes-in-power-automate/approval-with-send-email-with-options.png)

+### Using "An embeded email link back in CRM to approve":
+1. **Auditing**: It can capture the voters as part of the CRM audit history.

+## One Button Approval
+The approval request will only have one button to approve, i.e. no reject button.
+Rather we will use time-out to reject the request.

 ## In Conclusion: